chiwaichan/aws-iot-core-lerobot-so101/README.md

 ## 🤖 Project Overview

-The LeRobot SO101 is a 6-DOF robotic arm that can be configured as either:
+The LeRobot SO101 is a 6-DOF robotic arm that can be configured as:
 - **Leader Arm**: Reads servo positions and publishes them to AWS IoT Core
 - **Follower Arm**: Receives servo commands from AWS IoT Core and executes them
+- Without a computer such as Raspberry PI

 This enables remote teleoperation where the leader arm's movements are replicated by the follower arm through AWS IoT Core messaging.